shreyabyte/gesture_music/README.md

 Gesture Piano 🎹
-A simple piano controlled by hand gestures using OpenCV, MediaPipe, and Pygame.
+A simple piano controlled by hand gestures using OpenCV, MediaPipe, and Pygame.<br>
--Plays notes when you move index finger over keys -Press 'q' to quit the piano
+-Plays notes when you move index finger over keys<br>
+-Press 'q' to quit the piano<br>